 Mom may feel pain or a pinching feeling throughout the feeding

 The nipple may be misshapen when the baby breaks latch – often looking flattened on one side, like a tube of lipstick.
 You may even hear the term “lipstick nipple” used when speaking about ties

 Mom may feel very full after feeding like no milk was removed

 Mom may experience frequent clogged ducts or Mastitis

-Mom may notice her supply starting to dwindle, because milk is not being removed efficiently
+Mom may notice her supply starting to dwindle because milk is not being removed efficiently

 It is important to remember that all these things can be signs of a tongue or lip tie, but ties are not the only thing that can cause these things to happen.

 Not all breastfeeding issues are caused by ties, and most can be resolved by something as simple as a position change or supporting your baby differently as they come to latch at the breast.
-If you are experiencing any of the above and feel like your breastfeeding struggles may be caused from a Tongue or Lip Tie, it is very important to get professional help.
+If you are experiencing any of the above and feel like your breastfeeding struggles may be caused by a Tongue or Lip Tie, it is very important to get professional help.
 A Lactation Professional can help support you and refer you to a doctor or dentist who can properly diagnose and treat a tie if necessary.

 If you need help finding lactation support in your area, we are happy to help connect you with someone.